amramer/Personality-Aware-Non-verbal-Behavior-Generation/README.md

 The system achieves **state-of-the-art performance** for multimodal behavior generation on the **UDIVA** dataset.

-**Applications:**
+**Target Use Cases**

-- Virtual therapists and coaching systems
+- Social VR and digital avatars
-- Customer service and conversational agents
+- Conversational AI / customer service bots
-- Human-centered AI and HRI systems
+- Virtual therapy and coaching systems
-- Social VR and digital avatar platforms
+- Human-robot interaction (HRI)

 ---